 The John Muir Elementary PTSA held their annual Welcome Back Social just a few days after school started.
 Families, staff and community members greeted one another and met Blitz, the Seattle Seahawks mascot.

 Grading and Progress Reports

 Lake Washington School District believes that the cooperation of school and home is a vital ingredient in the growth and education of the student and recognizes the responsibility to keep parents informed of student welfare and progress in school.

 The issuance of grades and progress reports on a regular basis serves as the basis for continuous evaluation of the student's performance and determining changes that should be made to effect improvement.
 These reports shall be designed to provide information that shall be helpful to the student, teacher, counselor and parent.
 Any exceptions to the district's reporting system must receive prior approval of the superintendent or designee on or before April 1 of the year before it is to be used.
 Exceptions to the reporting system shall be approved only on a yearly basis.

 The district shall comply with the marking/grading system incorporated into the statewide standardized high school transcript.
-A student's grade point shall be reported for each term; individually and cumulatively.
+A student's grade point shall be reported both individually and cumulatively for each term.